AbdullaAlHarun/PyQuizApp/question2/README.md

 The second section extends the quiz to use a MySQL database instead of the JSON file.
 A database schema is created, the JSON data is imported into MySQL, and the quiz questions are retrieved and displayed using SQL queries.

-This project demonstrates working with structured data, input validation, Python functions, SQL schema design, and basic database interaction.
+The project demonstrates:
+- JSON handling
+- Input validation
+- Python functions
+- SQL table design
+- Stored procedures
+- Reading data from a relational database

 ---